stella3d/SharedArray/README.md

 In 2018+, we have the C# job system & burst compiler, which allow for much more efficient CPU-side processing.

-But there are two points of friction / inefficiency when it comees to bridging the gap between these two:
+But there are two points of friction / inefficiency when it comes to bridging the gap between these two:

 1) you have to use `NativeArray<T>` in jobs, which means if you want to do some calculations in a job and pass that data to a method that takes `T[]`, you need to do some wasteful copying.